grnet/synnefo/docs/source/devguide.rst

 ======================  ============================================
 Request Parameter Name  Value
 ======================  ============================================
-update                  Do not replace metadata (no value parameter)
+update                  Do not replace metadata/policy (no value parameter)
 ======================  ============================================

 |